hotosm/osm-merge/docs/calculations.md

 * dist -  The distance between features
 * angle - The angle between two features
 * slope - The slope between two features

+## Issues

+Conflation is never 100% accurate due to the wonderful um... "flexibility" of the datasets.
+Minor tweaks to the steering parameters for the distance, angle, and fuzzy string matching can produce slightly different results.
+I often run the same datasets with different parameters looking for the best results.

+### Clipping

+Where a feature crosses the task boundary, the calculations have to deal with incomplete features, which is messy.
+This is particularly a problem when conflating small datasets.